AlbinoP3nguin/Dynamic-Sticky-Footer/README.md

 -----------
 Check out the files.
 All the instructions are well explained in each file (especially the .css files).

-There are working examples of different features as well as a boilerplate that you can use as a base for your website.
+In the examples folder you will find functioning examples of different features as well.
+In the boilerplate folder there is a boilerplate with the css that you can use as a base for your website.